-Before global domination ensues, it’s important to make sure you have properly structured your local operations.
+Before franchising internationally, it’s important to make sure you have properly structured your local operations.
 In particular, this involves making sure you have protected your assets and planned your tax.

 To date, you may have been operating under a single corporate vehicle.
-However, with the expansion plans, it may be appropriate to incorporate different entities to perform different functions of this business (i.e. a holding company and an operating company).
+However, with the expansion plans, it may be appropriate to incorporate different entities to perform different functions of this business.

 2. Appropriate Expansion Model

-- Do you want to register a company overseas to operate as a local franchisor, and enter into a master franchise relationship between the two entities?
+- register a company overseas to operate as a local franchisor and enter into a master franchise relationship between the two entities;

-- Do you want to locate an appropriate third party franchisor in the relevant jurisdiction and grant to them a master franchise agreement?
+- locate an appropriate third party franchisor in the relevant jurisdiction and grant to them a master franchise agreement;

-- Do you want to take a step back from your international operations, and leave the running of the business to someone else, and simply licence the right to use your intellectual property and systems to the local franchisor?
+- take a step back from your international operations and leave the running of the business to someone else.

-Considerations that will undoubtedly influence your choice will include:
+Considerations that will influence your choice will include the:

-- The money you want to expand on the international expansion; and
+- amount of money you want to expand on the international expansion; and

 Unfortunately, the answer is unlikely to be as easy as addressing these issues and picking the right box.
 It will involve consideration of some of the other legal issues set out in this article, including local company law and tax law.
 You need to consider all matters in developing a holistic and clear plan for international expansion.